 In the interest of the safety of our customers and crew the following additional measures have been implemented on board:

-- Food service will be limited to pre packed sandwiches/salads, snacks and canned/bottled drinks.
+- Food service will be limited to a reduced hot food menu (cooked to order), pre packed sandwiches/salads, snacks and canned/bottled drinks.

 - Bottled/canned beer and wine will be available from the main café as the bar will be closed so that additional cleaning duties can be undertaken by crew member usually manning the bar.